tesserahq/quore/docs/quore-design/plugins-registration.md

 ### Launching the Plugin Subprocess

 After determining the appropriate start command, the manager launches the plugin server as a subprocess.
-This is done initially with Python’s subprocess.Popen for flexibility (later could be adapted to use asyncio’s create_subprocess, but using Popen is straightforward).
+This is done initially with Python’s subprocess.
+Popen for flexibility (later could be adapted to use asyncio’s create_subprocess, but using Popen is straightforward).
 Key considerations when launching:

 * Command construction: The command should be an array of executable and arguments, e.g. ["npm", "start"] or ["python", "main.py"].
 Avoid invoking via shell unless necessary, to prevent shell injection issues (since we trust the plugin code, shell injection is less a concern, but using list form is still cleaner).
 If using a manifest-provided command string, you might use shell=True or parse it into args manually.

 * Working directory: Set cwd to the plugin’s repository directory.
 This ensures the process runs in the context of its files (for example, Node will look at local node_modules, Python might have relative imports or files).

 * Environment variables: If a dynamic port or other config is needed, prepare an env dict.
 For example, choose an available port and set env["PORT"] = "12345".
 Also merge in the current environment (so that PATH and other necessary vars are inherited).
 If the plugin manifest or configuration requires specific env vars (like API keys or secrets), those should be provided here as well.

 * Dynamic port selection: It’s important to avoid port collisions.
 The manager can request a free TCP port from the OS by binding to port 0 on localhost and letting the OS pick one, then using that port for the plugin ￼.
 For example:

 ```python